Student Handbook: click here(PDF)

 - Be aware of and comply with deadlines.

-- Report all changes in name, address, telephone number, and enrollment status to the Financial Aid Office and Registrars Office.
+Report all changes in name, address, telephone number, and enrollment status to the office of financial aid and scholarships and the registrar’s office.